Satyam0775/airl-assignment-vit-sam2/README.md

 ---

-## ⚙️ How to Run in Colab
+## ⚙️ How to Run in Colab (GPU)
 1. Open `q1.ipynb` in Google Colab.
+2. Ensure **Runtime → Change Runtime Type → GPU** is enabled.
-2. Run all cells sequentially.
+3. Run all cells sequentially.
-3. The notebook will:
+4. The notebook will:
    - Load CIFAR-10 dataset (50k train, 10k test).
    - Train a pretrained ViT (Tiny, patch size 16).
    - Evaluate on the test set.